Linaria vulgaris: Description

 It is a perennial plant with short spreading roots, erect to decumbent stems 15–90 cm high, with fine, threadlike, glaucous blue-green leaves 2–8 cm long and 1–5 mm broad.
 The flowers are similar to those of the snapdragon but smaller and slenderer, 25–33 mm long, pale yellow except for an area of the lower tip which is variably orange-yellow toned, borne in dense terminal racemes from mid summer to mid autumn (June to October in Britain).
 The flowers are mostly visited by bumblebees.
 Rarely, symmetrical five-spurred peloric flowers can be found.
-The fruit is a oblong to globose capsule 5–11 mm long and 5–7 mm broad, containing numerous small seeds.
+The fruit is an oblong to globose capsule 5–11 mm long and 5–7 mm broad, containing numerous small seeds.